-Action - The existing National LGPS Framework for Legal Services is due to expire in January 2019 and has recommended to the Pension Committee that activity should begin once the framework has been refreshed and becomes available to let from also in January 2019.
+Action - The existing National LGPS Framework for Legal Services is due to expire in January 2019 and as such it is recommended to the Pension Committee that activity should begin once the framework has been refreshed and becomes available to let from also in January 2019.
 This will allow for the Fund to take advantage of revised and more beneficial terms and conditions from a refreshed range of potential suppliers.